 The course is open to both Cincinnati Children's/UC investigators and external investigators.
 We can accommodate up to a maximum of three people per lab for each training session.The cost of this training course includes cells, media, all reagents and training manual, as well as follow-up support from PSCF technical staff.

 Please contact us for available dates, and internal investigators may also view pricing information.

 Generation of human iPSCs

 The PSCF now offers a hands-on training course in the generation of human iPSCs.
-This course is only available to CCHMC/UC investigators.
+This course is only available to Cincinnati Children's/UC investigators.